 On Cultural Rights [Edit: Let’s wrap this up ASAP.
 Family getting impatient]

 - [Edit: surely can use that Cowboys and Indians stuff here?]

 Xinhua related news:

-- Mass grave in Gettysburg Cemetery has been located by successful local curator: report
+- Mass grave in Gettysburg Cemetery located by local curator: report

-- Some X% of US voters actually voted for McCain at some point, apparently
+- 45% of US voters actually voted Republican at some point

-- Income gap widens between women, certain blacks, children and 50-year-old American white guys
+- Income gap widens between women, certain blacks, children and 50-year-old white American men